The Tradition Of A Candidate Concession Is Far More Than Mere Courtesy

 The 2008 election was often bitter and ended in the midst of an economic crisis, but McCain chose to be gracious and patriotic in his remarks.

-"The American people have spoken and they have spoken clearly," said McCain.
-"A little while ago, I had the honor of calling Senator Barack Obama to congratulate him on being elected the next president of the country that we both love."
+"The American people have spoken, and they have spoken clearly," said McCain.
+"A little while ago, I had the honor of calling Sen. Barack Obama to congratulate him on being elected the next president of the country that we both love."

-McCain also took note of a salient fact of the moment, Obama's achievement as the first African American to reach the Oval Office.
+McCain also took note of a salient fact of the moment — Obama's achievement as the first African American to reach the Oval Office.

-"This is a historic election and I recognize the special significance it has for African Americans and for the special pride that must be theirs tonight," he said.
+"This is a historic election, and I recognize the special significance it has for African Americans and for the special pride that must be theirs tonight," he said.
 "Senator Obama has achieved a great thing for himself and for this country.
 I applaud him for it."

 Some believe that speech was the finest achievement in conceding ever witnessed.
 But that is not a distinction likely to be much prized by candidates going forward.
 In 2012, Mitt Romney gave a concession speech that sounded a lot like a victory speech.
 That may have been because his campaign by some reports had been so sure of winning that no concession speech had been contemplated.